CDT Day 74: Zero day in Rawlins, WY – Econolodge all day

 I woke up with a headache.
 Suspicious that I was dehydrated, I drank a bunch of water.
 I had slept alright, but the room was hot hot hot with four hikers breathing and farting, so I was feeling dry.
 My condition deteriorated further at breakfast, adding light nausea to my symptoms.
 I promise that I wasn’t hungover.
 I don’t mix alcohol with the trail after some one beer hangovers on the PCT.
 My body just can’t handle booze anymore so I steer clear.
 This was hydration mismanagement, straight up.
 A silly thing with water literally available in every room.
 Oh well.

 SpiceRack fed me Gatorade and I hung out in our room.
-She made it to the post office again to ship home some stuff and my bear gear, spray, bell, and Ursack.
+She made it to the post office again to ship home some stuff including my bear gear, spray, bell, and Ursack.
 A couple pounds off my back.
 All those miles in grizzly country, and we didn’t see one.
 That’s just fine by me.

 By 1pm, I still didn’t feel up to hiking and made the call to reception to book another night.
 The Basin might be behind us now, but southern Wyoming still has plenty of desert and long dry stretches.
 Starting out dehydrated seemed like a bad idea to me.